intelsdi-x/snap-plugin-collector-exec/README.md

 # snap plugin collector - exec

-The plugin launches executable files and collects their outputs.
+A generic plugin to launch executable files and collects their outputs.

-The plugin is a generic plugin.
-You can configure metrics names, type of collecting data, executables files, arguments necessary for executables files.

-This plugin gives powerful and dangerous tool - user can run any program.
+*WARNING*: This plugin gives the power to run any program on the server.
 Running this plugin with root privileges may be extremely dangerous and it is not advised.

 1. [Getting Started](#getting-started)
   * [System Requirements](#system-requirements)